Choose the level of inspection that's right for you — all fixed prices, no hidden extras. NAPIT-registered. Serving Bristol, Yate & surrounding areas.

 Your written report — or full EICR certificate for Option 3 — is issued on the same day or the next working day.
 It's emailed directly to you and is ready to forward to tenants, letting agents or your local authority.

-Greg explains exactly what an EICR should involve, how to prepare your property, and how to spot the difference between a genuine report and a dangerous paper exercise.
+Greg explains exactly what an EICR involves, how to prepare, and how to spot the difference between a genuine report and a dangerous paper exercise.

 Common Questions